bacpack-system/packager/tests/README.md

 - `-s`: Show print statements in the test functions.
 - `-v`: Show verbose output.
 - `-k <expression>`: Run only tests that match the provided expression.
+- `--collect-only`: List all test cases.
+- `--image <image>`: Specify the Docker image to use for testing.
+If not provided, the `ubuntu2204` image is used.
+To use all available images, specify the `all` option.
+- `--remove_images`: Remove the Docker images before running the tests to ensure a clean environment.

 Example: